General Dental Informtion

 7-How useful is the mouthwash in preventing gum disease?

-Mouthwash is a good choice to reduce plaque, keep the breath fresh, kill germs and bacteria that cause disease in the gums; it can even kill germs for up to 12 hours.
+Mouthwash is a solid choice to reduce plaque, keep the breath fresh, kill germs and bacteria that cause disease in the gums; it can even kill germs for up to 12 hours.

 8-How is gum disease diagnosed?